-- achalasia and other forms of neuromuscular dysfunction of the oesophagus
+- achalasia and other forms of neuromuscular dysfunction of the esophagus

 - hiatus hernia

-Best imaging method is a single contrast oesophagogram, including prone RAO oblique views of the distal oesophagus.
+The best imaging method is a single contrast esophagogram, including prone RAO oblique views of the distal esophagus.

-- determine the relationship between the diverticulum and the gastro-oesophageal junction
+- determine the relationship between the diverticulum and the gastro-esophageal junction

-- look for evidence of oesophageal motility disorders and hiatus hernia.
+- look for evidence of esophageal motility disorders and hiatus hernia

 Treatment and prognosis